Category:

 What is Jami Gertz's net worth?

-Jami Gertz is an American actress, sports team owner and philanthropist who has a net worth of $8 billion.
 Though she has had a successful career on her own, the vast majority of Jami Gertz's net worth comes thanks to her longtime marriage to billionaire investor/sports team owner Tony Ressler.
 Jami and Tony are part-owners of the Atlanta Hawks NBA team.
 They also own a minority stake in the Milwaukee Brewers.

-Tony Ressler is the co-founder of both Apollo Global Management AND Ares Management, which have $500 billion and $300 billion in assets under management, respectively.
+Tony Ressler is the co-founder of both Apollo Global Management AND Ares Management, which have $500 billion and $600 billion in assets under management, respectively.
 Before you assume Jami married Tony for his money, at the time they married, SHE was actually the breadwinner.
 She paid for all of the couple's early vacations and bought their first home in LA.
-At the time they married in 1989, Tony's employer, Drexel Burnham Lambert, was in the midst of the most explosive financial collapses in Wall Street history.
+At the time they married in 1989, Tony's employer, Drexel Burnham Lambert, was in the midst of one of the most explosive financial collapses in Wall Street history.
 A year after they married, he founded Apollo Global with three former co-workers from Drexel.

 As an actress, Jami Gertz first rose to prominence in the 1980s with roles in films like "Crossroads," "Less Than Zero," and "The Lost Boys," demonstrating a range that spanned from drama to horror.
 Gertz transitioned successfully to television, where she has been consistently active since the early 1990s.
 She starred in the short-lived but critically acclaimed series "Square Pegs" and had recurring roles in popular sitcoms like "Seinfeld" and "Ally McBeal."